GoranPetrusev/AstroFlux_Client/README.md

 ## Quick summary as to what this is
 It's a little side project of mine where I'm aiming to reimplement all of the modified client features on top of a fresh unmodified client and clean stuff up along the way.
-I also have a few ideas I want to add on top of everything else that is already in the base modified clients.
-Currently this project is in its infancy.
+I also have a few ideas I want to add on top of everything else that is already in the base modified clients. ~~Currently this project is in its infancy.~~
+After 24 hours, this has grown into quite the effort.
+Big thanks to everyone coming in for some help.
+At this pace it will soon be finished.

 ### Currently working on
-- Progression mode
+- Modifiable hp/sh & dmg text size

 ### ToDo
 - [x] Zooming